-The proposed adaptive ABFT and range-based method are applied to protect ViTs against various soft errors.
-The accuracy loss relative to a clean model is set to be less than 2\% and the maximum computing overhead is set to be 2\% normalized to the total ViTs computing.
-Note that we utilize the number of multiplication operations as the computing overhead metric.
-The experiment shown in Fig.\ref{fig:pro_linear_nolinear_acc} reveals that the proposed approach enhances model accuracy significantly in general and the accuracy can be almost fully recovered even when the accuracy loss of the unprotected models goes up to 50\% at relatively lower BER.
-When BER is higher, more computing errors will occur and error recovery will be invoked more frequently, which can induce considerable computing and fails the computing overhead limit.
-In this case, we opt to relax the model accuracy requirement by using larger ABFT blocks and skipping some of the error recovery to fulfill the computing overhead limit and avoid excessive use of ABFT.
-Thereby, the model accuracy drops more clearly as expected.
+Additionally, we evaluate the computing overhead of the proposed LB-ABFT and range-based protection at different BER setups in Figure \ref{fig:pro_linear_nolinear_flops}.
+ABFT requires multiplication and addition, while range-based approach only requires comparison.
+For the LB-ABFT protection, its computing overhead increases with BER.
+The main reason is that as the BER increases, more computing errors will occur and error recovery will be invoked more frequently.
+When the BER is very high, there are still multiple errors in the same sub GEMM, excessive use of LB-ABFT will not further improve the model accuracy, so we opt to relax the model accuracy requirement by using larger blocks and skipping some useless error recovery to reduce the computing overhead.